LPB8479/CSSTheme/README.md

-# Simplistic Bottom Bar
+# Compact Bottom Bar

-A compact text bar and user panel theme for Powercord
+A simplistic text bar and user panel theme for Powercord